ampachts/QuestionR/README.md

 QuestionR is a Web application for creating &amp; managing questionaires

 Contains:
-- front end interface for users to answer the questionaires (javascript)
+- front end interface for users to answer the questionaires (javascript/html/css)
-- admin panel for administrators to create the questionaires (javascript)
+- admin panel for administrators to create the questionaires (javascript/html/css)
 - Back end (php) & DataBase dump file with tables & procedures (mysql)

 External libraries: